 So why does it even matter if we at Sensooli are neurodivergent?

 In some way’s I would argue it doesn’t…don’t get me wrong, I get it…I understand why it is important to our community.
 There is no doubt there is a huge difference between going through something and watching someone go through it.
-But that does not make the watcher any less valid, caring, knowledgable, or understanding.
+But that does not make the watcher any less valid, caring, knowledgeable, or understanding.
 The best example I can give for this is my own mother, who is a retired Mcmillan nurse.
-She herself has never had cancer (and I pray she never does), but she was highly trained, extremely knowledgable, had real empathy for her patients, in fact, not even patients, empathy for the people she cared for and she made a real difference to their lives.
+She herself has never had cancer (and I pray she never does), but she was highly trained, extremely knowledgeable, had real empathy for her patients, in fact, not even patients, empathy for the people she cared for and she made a real difference to their lives.
 She was unable to draw on personal experience, but she had a real desire to help, understand and learn.
 These qualities wherever you are in the neurodivergent world or elsewhere are what is important.
 And whether someone had the same neurodiversity as me or not, I would want this type of individual in my camp.

 Do you need a formal diagnosis to be neurodiverse?